 Assuming you have the all-clear to proceed and there’s agreement amongst the committee, your next step is to seek quotes from potential strata management providers and undertake due diligence to narrow down your options.

 Before sourcing quotes, consider if desired expertise is required for your property type or to address current needs — for example if your property is a BMC or has issues with defects.
-Consider what technology is available for accessing property information or online voting, what support services are available and how they remain updated with legislation changes.

 Next, compile a list of services and their respective prices to make sure you compare like for like.
 Ask for a copy of the proposed contract to determine how the strata provider will manage the relationship.